shexbeer/homebridge-nelloio/README.md

 You'll receive a mail with a temporary password by mail.
 With this password login homebridge user into app.

---> your homebridge nello user is setup, you can login you own user into your nello app again --> enter the homebridge nello user credentials into your config.json --> first switch on will do a login and persist session credential --> further switches will trigger a nello open
+--> if your homebridge nello user is setup, you can relogin your own user into your nello app again

+--> enter the homebridge nello user credentials into your config.json

+--> first switch on will do a login and persist session credential

+--> further switches will trigger a nello open

 ## limitations